 - Delegate permissions to distribute the work of Azure AD management to less-privileged roles

 Assign users to groups

 You can use groups in Azure AD to assign licenses to large numbers of users, or to assign user access to deployed enterprise apps.
-You can use groups to assign administrator roles in Azure AD, or you can grant access to resources that are external, such as SaaS applications or SharePoint sites.
+You can use groups to assign all administrator roles except for Global Administrator in Azure AD, or you can grant access to resources that are external, such as SaaS applications or SharePoint sites.

 For additional flexibility and to reduce the work of managing group membership, you can use dynamic groups in Azure AD to expand and contract group membership automatically.
 You'll need an Azure AD Premium P1 license for each unique user that is a member of one or more dynamic groups.